brooklabteam/www/team.md

 <img src="/team/christian_ranaivoson.jpg" alt="bat" class="img-thumbnail float-start col-md-3" />

-Dr. **Christian Ranaivoson** has a **PhD** in the Department of Zoology and Animal Biodiversity at the University of Antananarivo, Madagascar, and has already started his appointment as a **Postdoctoral Researcher** in the Virology Unit at Institut Pasteur de Madagascar.
-Christian's PhD research focused on the distribution and transmission of intra-erythrocytic parasites of Malagasy fruit bats, specifically *Babesia* spp. infections of the Madagascan flying fox, *Pteropus rufus,* and *Bartonella* spp. infections of the Madagascan fruit bat, *Eidolon dupreanum.* As a postdoc, Christian leads Next Generation Sequencing studies targeting viral discovery in Malagasy fruit bats and sequencing SARS-CoV-2 in human cases in Madagascar.
+Dr. **Christian Ranaivoson** has a **PhD** in the Department of Zoology and Animal Biodiversity at the University of Antananarivo, Madagascar and recently finished an appointment as a **Research Engineer** in the Virology Unit at Institut Pasteur de Madagascar.
+Christian's PhD research focused on the distribution and transmission of intra-erythrocytic parasites of Malagasy fruit bats, specifically *Babesia* spp. infections of the Madagascan flying fox, *Pteropus rufus,* and *Bartonella* spp. infections of the Madagascan fruit bat, *Eidolon dupreanum.* At IPM, Christian led Next Generation Sequencing (NGS) studies focused on [SARS-CoV-2 genomic surveillance in Madagascar](https://nextstrain.org/community/brooklabteam/ncov-Madagascar).
+Christian will be joining the Brook lab as a **Postdoctoral Scholar** in June 2022 to lead NGS efforts targeting viral discovery in Malagasy fruit bats.
 Christian holds a Master's degree in Biology, Ecology, and Animal Conservation from the University of Antananarivo and has previously studied infections of Malagasy crayfishes and nematode parsites of Malagasy reptiles.

 <div style="clear:both;">&nbsp;</div>